epfl-ada/ada-2020-project-milestone-p3-p3_daddario/README.md

 * Until 11.12: Finish with directed signed network analysis (status theory)
 * Until 15.12: Interpret results and compare with research paper
 * 18.12: P4 due date

-### 7. Questions for the TAs

-* We would like to ask the TAs if our extension proposal may be too extensive and time consuming.
-Are 3 datasets too much?
-*